ViCCo-Group/thingsvision/README.md

 $ pip install --upgrade thingsvision
 ```

-You have to download files from the parent repository (i.e., this repo), if you want to extract network activations for [THINGS](https://osf.io/jum2f/).
+You have to download files from the parent folder of this repository, if you want to extract network activations for [THINGS](https://osf.io/jum2f/).
 Simply download the shell script `get_files.sh` from this repo and execute it as follows (the shell script will automatically do file downloading and moving for you):

 ```bash
 $ wget https://raw.githubusercontent.com/ViCCo-Group/THINGSvision/master/get_files.sh (Linux)